Coopersmith Career Consulting | Evaluated Learning Experience

 Varies (self-study; self-paced).

 September 2016 – Present.

-Upon successful completion of the course, students will be able to: identify the causes of the increased professionalization of teaching in the United States today and the ramifications of this phenomenon; link educational philosophies to applied educational practices; describe the development of American education and the factors that have influenced it, from roots in classical western civilization through the current times; compare and contrast different theories of education, curriculum and instruction, and apply them; apply principles of multicultural education to classroom instruction; identify at-risk behaviors and proper responses to such behaviors; and identify methods that can decrease or remove racial, ethnic or gender gaps in education.
+Upon successful completion of this course, students will be able to: identify the causes of the increased professionalization of teaching in the United States today and the ramifications of this phenomenon; link educational philosophies to applied educational practices; describe the development of American education and the factors that have influenced it, from roots in classical western civilization through the current times; compare/contrast and apply different theories of education, curriculum and instruction; apply principles of multicultural education to classroom instruction; identify at-risk behaviors and proper responses to such behaviors; and identify methods that can decrease or remove racial, ethnic or gender gaps in education.

-Foundations of American Education is a graduate-level course providing a broad study of the philosophical and social foundations of education in the United States.
+This graduate-level course is a broad study of the philosophical and social foundations of education in the United States.
 Students become proficient in terminologies, educational theories, practice and legislation relevant to the American educational system.
 Students link previously developed educational ideas to present practices and compare and contrast the benefits and deficiencies of the applications of these ideas.
-After being exposed to this information, students should be able to implement these theories into practice.
-In addition to taking a final examination on the course content, students are required to write two research papers on assigned topics and must successfully complete both of these assignments in order to receive credit recommendations.
+After being exposed to this information, students are encouraged to implement these theories into practice.
+In addition to taking a final examination on course content, students are required to write two research papers on assigned topics and must successfully complete both of these assignments in order to receive credit recommendations.

 In the graduate degree category, 3 semester hours in Education (9/16) (5/21 revalidation).